nk-gears/wpa-adf-blob-feed/README.md

 ### Note

 ```
-The  current OData Service seems to work like a fixed dataset.
-Even if i query for meetings it returns Person data always.
-Moreover the "dynamic query" works if i use other external oData services but our WPA Odata seems to not supporting it.
+The  current OData WPA Service seems to work like a limited dataset.
+No dynamic query supported at this time.
+This is confirmed by thr WPA DEv Team.

 Example :
 This is a example odata public service, I can use $select. $top etc.
 https://services.odata.org/v4/(S(34wtn2c0hkuk5ekg0pjr513b))/TripPinServiceRW/People?$top=1

 ```